johncotter3/Real_Life_Quests/README.md

 npm run build-web
 ```

-This will export the web build to the `web-build` directory.
+This will export the web build to the `web-build` directory using Expo's webpack bundler.

+### Configuration Notes

+The app is configured to use webpack for web builds instead of Metro, which allows for better compatibility with web-specific dependencies.
+Key configuration details:

+- In `app.config.js`: Web bundler is set to `webpack` and output is set to `static`
+- Expo 49 is used for compatibility with the latest webpack configuration
+- React Native Gesture Handler is conditionally imported only on native platforms

 ### Deploying to Firebase